billyjitsu/oev_example/README.md

 There are two ways to make the bid.
 A bid without an expiration time and one with an expiration time (done this this example).

-In the AuctionHouse Contract it takes in as set of parameters
+In the `auctionHouse` Contract it takes in as set of parameters
 ```
         bytes32 bidTopic,
         uint256 chainId,